Brewsk11/TrueCrownTimer/README.md

 A Qt based GUI True Crown timer for Spelunky 2.

-**Warning:** as of now the timer is unusable since there is a major bug that has to be resolved by external programs.
-See [bugs section](#known-bugs-and-workarounds).

 ## Features

 - attaches to Spelunky 2 process to read the level timer directly from memory,